Police transport: Mounted

 Mounted police do patrols on horseback (equestrians) or camelback.
 They continue to serve in remote areas and in metropolitan areas where their day-to-day function may be picturesque or ceremonial, but they are also employed in crowd control because of their mobile mass and height advantage and increasingly in the UK for crime prevention and high visibility policing roles.
 Mounted police may be employed for specialized duties ranging from patrol of parks and wilderness areas, where police cars would be impractical or noisy, to riot duty, where the horse serves to intimidate those whom it is desired to disperse through its larger size, or may be sent in to snatch trouble makers or offenders from the crowd.

 A well-known mounted police force is the Royal Canadian Mounted Police (RCMP).
 The RCMP now uses standard police methods and does not use any horses operationally.
 However, horses are used in the Musical Ride as well as by several provincial and municipal police detachments.
 In the United States, mounted patrols are still essential to local law enforcement operations.
 The largest Midwestern mounted patrol is in the Minneapolis Police Department of Minneapolis, Minnesota.
 The U.S. Border Patrol had 200 horses in 2005.
-Most of these are employed along the U.S.-Mexico border.
+Most of these are employed along the Mexico–United States border.
 In Canada, urban police forces use mounted patrols for areas inaccessible by motorized units.